Die-Bit-twos/Die-Bit-twos/README.md

 Hello
-	This is Die-Bit-twos, an abbreviation for DB:
+	This is Die-Bit-twos, an abbreviation for DB:\n
  	I am a total noob, I hope to be not a noob:
 	See: Learn : Make
 Thank You